ScripterSugar/wdfp-extractor/README.md

-# World Filpper Asset Extracto
+# World Filpper Asset Extractor

 #### DISCLAIMER: All the rights of extracted assets belong to cygames/citail.
 I do not encourage you to use any of extracted assets in inappropriate purpose.
 If you use any assets extracted by this tool, you do so at your sole risk.